 If you're passionate about fitness, consider earning your personal trainer certification and start offering personal training/fitness coaching services online.
 If you go this route, you'll need to set up a website to promote your services and utilize tech solutions to hold one-on-one and group training sessions with clients.
 Your earnings will be based on what is included in the packages you offer.
 Basic online personal training packages generally cost between $50 and $100 per month.

 Want to help improve the internet?
 If you like the idea of doing project-based independent contractor work that involves evaluating online ads, checking web content for safety, rating web content, or other similar quality assurance functions, you may want to join the Lionbridge team.
 Review job opportunities and apply for the ones that interest you.
 Pay is per task.
 Glassdoor indicates typical earnings ranging from $10 - $15 per hour.

 30. Web Designer/Developer

 If you're good at setting up websites, consider putting those skills to work as a way of earning money while you're in school.
 You could sell your services to businesses in your local area and beyond if you're interested in self-employment.
 Alternately, you could bid on projects via sites like Upwork or Freelancer.com, or use job search websites to identify corporate jobs.
-Pay for web developers generally starts around $40 per hour (according to Arc).
+Pay for web developers generally starts around $40 to $60 per hour (according to Arc).

 Working an Online Job During College